-You may think vertigo and dizziness are one and the same.
-These two conditions can often be difficult to tell apart, but there are key factors that distinguish them.
-Knowing the difference can help us to treat it, so read on to learn how to tell the difference so you can get the correct treatment.
+You may think vertigo and dizziness mean the same thing.
+They don’t.
+Although often confused for the same thing, they actually have several key factors that distinguish them apart.
+Knowing the difference can help us and you address its issues better.
+Read on to learn how to tell the difference and choose the correct type of care.

 What Does It Mean to Be Lightheaded?

-When an individual is feeling lightheaded, it is because of a sudden drop in blood pressure or blood flow to the head.
-This may sound scary, but lightheadedness is common in humans.
-It is perfectly normal to feel lightheaded occasionally, especially when you get up quickly.
+An individual often feels lightheaded because of a sudden drop in blood pressure or blood flow to the head.
+This may sound scary, but it often happens in humans.
+Occasionally feeling lightheaded shouldn’t cause concern, especially when you get up quickly.
+To avoid this, try getting up slowly.
 Getting up slower helps to prevent the occasional lightheadedness caused by standing.

-On the other hand, constant lightheadedness is not normal and should be checked out immediately.
+On the other hand, constant lightheadedness should cause concern and needs addressing immediately.
 If an individual experiences constant lightheadedness, they should contact a medical professional.
-Ongoing lightheadedness may be due to an underlying condition.
-Hyperventilation, dehydration, anxiety, drugs, colds, allergies, alcohol, and the flu can all cause an individual to be lightheaded.
-Certain medications may also cause an individual to be lightheaded as a side effect.
-Be sure not to discontinue any medications that you believe is causing lightheadedness before consulting with your doctor first.
-Laying down may temporarily help if you are feeling lightheaded.
+Ongoing lightheadedness may develop from underlying conditions.
+Hyperventilation, dehydration, anxiety, drugs, colds, allergies, alcohol, and the flu can all cause an individual lightheadedness.
+Certain medications may also cause lightheadedness as a side effect.
+Do not discontinue any medications that you believe cause lightheadedness without consulting with your doctor first.
+Laying down may temporarily help when feeling lightheaded.

 What is Dizziness?

 Dizziness is considered a general term.
-People could be describing a variety of different specific symptoms when they say that they are dizzy.
+The word dizzy could be describing a variety of specific symptoms when people they are dizzy.
 People who are dizzy may describe experiencing a loss of balance, disorientation, or lightheadedness.
 People may also confuse vertigo as dizziness.
 However, vertigo is not the same as general dizziness.

 What is Vertigo?

-Vertigo is a type of dizziness.
-A dizzy person may have vertigo, but not every person who is dizzy has vertigo.
+Vertigo acts as a type of dizziness.
+A dizzy person may have vertigo, but not every person who gets dizzy has vertigo.
 Vertigo affects how an individual perceives motion.
-When stationary, individuals with vertigo may continue to feel like they are moving or their environment is moving.
+When stationary, individuals with vertigo may continue to feel like in motion.
+That, or that the environment around them sways in motion.
 For example, the walls or floor may seem to spin without the individual moving whatsoever.
-People who have vertigo should see a doctor because this condition is normally caused by an underlying condition.
+People who have vertigo should see a doctor because this condition usually surfaces from underlying conditions.
 Inner ear disorders are the most common cause of vertigo.
 Individuals may also develop vertigo during pregnancy.

 What Inner Ear Disorders Cause Vertigo?